Central Readiness Regiment: History

+In 2025, it was reported that the regiment is planned to be merged in 2026 with the Special Forces Group to form a new Special Forces Brigade.

 Organization and Equipment

 The regiment was established as a unique infantry regiment of the Central Readiness Force.
 Unlike the 1st Airborne Brigade being a unique airborne force, the regiment has adopted a table of organization and equipment similar to that of an infantry regiment with three rifle companies.
 However, it has developed specialized organization of its own for special missions, including a military engineering company being established in 2017 and an explosive ordnance disposal team in 2019.
 All of the soldiers in this regiment have volunteered to be transferred, and many are qualified as paratrooper or ranger.

 The regiment is equipped with armoured fighting vehicles similar to other infantry regiments, including Komatsu LAV and Type 96 armored personnel carrier.
 In addition, the regiment also is equipped with unique equipment to prepare for military operations other than war overseas, such as Bushmaster Protected Mobility Vehicles for non-combatant evacuation operations and Long-range acoustic devices as non-lethal weapons.

 In August 25, 2019, an IHI Aerospace-made unmanned ground vehicle was deployed at the 2019 Fuji Firepower demonstration for explosive ordnance disposal missions.